 Israel possesses a diverse culture that consists of the traditions and customs of Jews from all over the world.
 In part, Israel’s society is very westernized, and many expats are living in Israel.
 However, expats should always remain aware that there is a strong underlying Jewish religion that requires respect and sensitivity at all times.

-Israel currently has a population in the region of 7 million people with this largely consisting of Jewish people from all over the world (80%).
-The remainder of people living in Israel consist of non-Jewish people, the majority of which are Arab.
+Israel currently has a population in the region of 7 million people, with this largely consisting of Jewish people worldwide (80%).
+The remainder of people living in Israel consists of non-Jewish people, the majority of which are Arab.